All warm-blooded vertebrate animals to be used for teaching, research, testing,

 Animal procurement should be discussed with the Director or the Assistant Director of the DLAR.
 They will be able to assist in the selection of the most appropriate animal model, acquaint you with services available at ETSU, apprise you of sources, availability, and costs, and help avoid untimely delays of animal orders due to lack of necessary information.

-Animals will not be ordered, purchased, imported or otherwise acquired without an approved experimental protocol!
+Animals will not be ordered, purchased, imported or otherwise acquired without an approved protocol!

-Upon UCAC approval of the protocol and assignment of a Protocol I.D., the completed Laboratory Animal Order Form can be forwarded to the DLAR office.
+Upon IACUC approval of the protocol, the completed Laboratory Animal Order Form can be forwarded to the DLAR office.
 The investigator should ensure that all pertinent information is provided and that the appropriate account numbers plus the required original signatures are affixed.
 Signature of the department chairman is required for purchases drawn on a departmental account.
-Photo-copy, fax, telephone or e-mail orders will not be accepted.

 The Assistant Director of the DLAR will review the order and ensure the availability of vendor, space, caging, and other services for the project.
 To ensure timely delivery and adequate housing, orders should be placed as far in advance as feasible.
 The DLAR must process a requisition through the ETSU Purchasing Department for animals from sources with which the DLAR does not maintain an account.
 Arrival of such animals usually is delayed 3 to 6 weeks.
 Plan ahead to avoid costly delays.